Reno v. American Civil Liberties Union (1997)

 - Establishing that online political speech receives maximum constitutional protection

-- Creating precedent against government attempts to regulate platform content policies
+- Creating precedent against government regulation of platform content policies based on indecency standards

 - Enabling the growth of diverse online political communities and movements